 This issue brief highlights the importance of understanding the diverse needs, strengths, and resources of children and families from rural areas, the challenges, and the cultural sensitivity required of child welfare workers and agencies.

 - Read the issue brief

-- Find more information about programs and services in rural areas and find rural cultural competence information on our website.
+- Find more information about programs and services in rural areas and find information on serving children and families in rural areas.

 This bulletin explores the research on best practices for supporting families after children return from out-of-home care.